cmhamel/automesh/book/examples/spheres/README.md

 <!-- cmdrun cat spheres_radius_3.inp -->
 ```

-Because of its large size, the mesh struture for `sphere_5` is not shown here.
+Because of its large size, the mesh structure for `sphere_5` is not shown here.